Ibrahiem17/HireReady/README.md

-HireReady – Interview Prep Simulator
+# HireReady

-HireReady is an Android mobile application designed to help students and job seekers practice interviews and receive AI-powered feedback.
-The app simulates real interview scenarios and evaluates answers based on clarity, structure, and relevance.
+HireReady is an Android application that simulates real-world interview scenarios and provides structured, AI-driven feedback.
+It is designed to help students and job seekers improve communication, answer quality, and interview confidence through repeated practice and evaluation.

+## Overview

+Traditional interview preparation often lacks structured practice and actionable feedback.
+HireReady addresses this gap by combining guided mock interviews with automated evaluation.
+Users can answer role-based interview questions using voice or text, and receive a score along with detailed feedback highlighting strengths, weaknesses, and areas for improvement.

-Features
+## Features

--  Role-based interview question packs (HR, Sales, Support, etc.)
+- Role-based interview question packs (e.g., HR, Sales, Customer Support)
--  Voice input using Speech Recognition
+- Voice input using Android Speech Recognition
 - Text-based answer mode
--  Real-time interview simulation with timer
+- Timed interview simulation
--  AI-powered evaluation (score out of 100)
+- AI-based evaluation with score out of 100
--  Feedback including:
+- Structured feedback:
   - Strengths
   - Weaknesses
   - Improvement suggestions
--  Firebase integration for data storage
+- Firebase-backed data storage for interview sessions
--  Session history & tracking (extendable)
+- Extensible architecture for analytics and progress tracking

+## System Architecture

+Android Application (Java)
+|
+|-- SpeechRecognizer (voice to text)
+|
+|-- AIEvaluator (OpenAI API via HTTP)
+|
+|-- Firebase Firestore
+| |-- users/{userId}/userSessions/{sessionId}
+|
+|-- FeedbackActivity (data visualization)

-How It Works
+## How It Works

-1. User selects an interview pack
+1. The user selects an interview question pack.
+2. The application presents questions in sequence.
-2. Answers questions using voice or text
+3. The user answers using voice or text input.
-3. Answers are converted into text (if voice)
+4. Voice input is converted into text using SpeechRecognizer.
+5. All responses are combined and sent to the OpenAI API.
-4. AI evaluates responses using OpenAI API
+6. The AI evaluates the responses based on clarity, structure, and relevance.
-5. Results are stored in Firebase Firestore
-6. Feedback is displayed with score and suggestions

-Architecture
+7. The result (score and feedback) is stored in Firestore.
+8. The Feedback screen retrieves and displays the evaluation.

+---

+## Technology Stack

+### Frontend
-Android App (Java)
+- Android (Java)
-↓
-SpeechRecognizer (Voice → Text)
-↓
-AIEvaluator (OpenAI API)
-↓
-Firebase Firestore (Store Sessions)
-↓
-FeedbackActivity (Display Results)
+- XML layouts with Material Design components

+### Backend and Services
+- Firebase Authentication
+- Cloud Firestore

+### AI Integration
+- OpenAI API (gpt-4o-mini)
+- OkHttp for HTTP requests

+---

+## Author

+Muhammad Ibrahiem
+Software Engineering Student